phalcon-orphanage/docs/docs/en/environments-vagrant.md

 * `symfony2`
 * `statamic`
 * `laravel`
+* `zend`

+Feel free to suggest a new type of Nginx configuration [through opening a New Feature Request](https://github.com/phalcon/box/issues/new).

 ##### If you change the `sites` property after provisioning the Phalcon Box, you must re-run `vagrant reload --provision` to update the Nginx configuration on the virtual machine. ##### {.alert .alert-warning}